 Free admission: children ages 17 and under / Museumcard / I Amsterdam City Card / Stadspas / ICOM

-Closed on: Mondays, 27 April (King’s Day), Whit Monday, 25 December, 1 January and (in the week prior to an opening) during the installation of new exhibitions.
+Closed on: 27 April (King’s Day), Whit Monday, 25 December (Christmas), 1 January (New Year) and during the installation of new exhibitions (in the week prior to an opening).

 Open on all other holidays, including Easter Monday.